dy/piezo/docs/motivation.md

 - Variable sounds (by analogy with [variable fonts](https://en.wikipedia.org/wiki/Variable_font)) − in reality sounds _are_ variable;
 - drop `source | filter() | reverb() | fx()` and get controls with defaults; changing controls changes values;

-## Wat?

-Having wat files is more useful than direct compilation to binary form:

-+ wat files are human-readable, so it's possible to debug mistakes and do changes
-+ wat files are standard interchangeable format with proven compiler: no need to reimplement compilation and deal with its bugs
-+ optimization out of the box
-- wat files are still a bit hard
-- modifying wat files creates divergence from son files..

 ### Feeling

 **It should be language as a gift for Krsna: for him to compose beautiful melody once; and for all demigods to make songs praising Holy Name**.